 The care area assessment (CAA) will trigger for any nutrition problem that requires further assessing.

 If triggered, determine whether the resident is at risk of developing, or currently has a weakness or need associated with that CAA, and how the risk, weakness, or need affects the resident.
 Document whether each area triggered needs care planning.

 There may be times, however, when a resident risk, weakness, or need is identified but may not cause a CAA to trigger.
 Address these areas and document whether to develop a care plan.

-Residents do have the right to refuse certain treatments that the IDT team believes may help the resident reach their highest practicable level of well-being or to keep the resident safe.
+Residents do have the right to refuse certain treatments that the IDT team believes may help them reach their highest practicable level of well-being or to keep them safe.

 There are three ways or styles of writing nutrition care plans:

-- Problem, etiology, and signs or symptoms (PES): This style uses a PES statement, e.g., swallowing difficulty related to cerebrovascular accident (CVA) requiring mechanically altered diet as evidenced by coughing and hoarse voice associated with eating.
+- Problem, etiology, and signs or symptoms (PES): This style uses a PES statement, e.g., swallowing difficulty related to cerebrovascular accident (CVA) requiring mechanically altered diet as evidenced by observation of coughing and hoarse voice with eating.